shazahmad/computePlusPlus/lab0_intrigue.md

 </table>

 # Experience the Acceleration
-The first lab is designed to be simple and straight forward.
-The objective of this labs is to let the user experience what acceleration performance can be achieved by porting the video filter to an FPGA card.
-The card being used is from Xilinx's Alveo series which are designed for accelerating data center applications.
-But in general this tutorial can be adapted to other FPGA cards with some simple changes.
+The first lab is designed to be simple and straightforward.
+The objective of this lab is to let the user experience what acceleration performance can be achieved by porting the video filter to an FPGA card.
+The card being used is from Xilinx's Alveo series.
+The Alveo series cards are designed for accelerating data center applications.
+But in general, this tutorial can be adapted to other FPGA cards with some simple changes.
  The steps to be carried out for this lab include:
 - Setting up Vitis acceleration environment
 - Running hardware optimized accelerator and comparing its performance with baseline

 The lab simply demonstrates the huge performance gain that can be achieved as compared to CPU performance.
-Whereas next labs in this tutorial will illustrate and guide how such performance can be achieved using different optimizations and design techniques for 2D convolutional kernel and the host side application.
+Whereas the next labs in this tutorial will illustrate and guide how such performance can be achieved using different optimizations and design techniques for 2D convolutional kernel and the host side application.
 ## Cloning Repo and Vitis setup
-Clone the repository using following command:
+Clone the repository using the following command:
 ```bash
 git clone https://github.com/Xilinx/Vitis-Tutorials.git
 ```